 - Stays in a private or semi-private hospital ward

 You can choose the amount of coverage you want to suit your lifestyle and budget.
 In general, the greater the level of coverage, the higher the premium.

 You are usually free to choose your own family doctor (Doktor/ Arzt / Médicin / Medico) unless your insurance policy places a restriction on choice of doctor.
 This may happen, for example, if you have a cheaper policy plan.
 The doctor can treat you and refer you on to specialist treatment.
 Unless your insurance policy specifies otherwise, you may also consult specialists without a referral from your doctor and have this covered by your insurance.

 You will need to book your appointment beforehand and give 24 hours notice if you need to cancel, otherwise you can be charged.
 Take your Swiss health insurance card when you visit the doctor.
 See our guide to Swiss doctors and specialists for more information.

 Women’s healthcare in Switzerland

-You can access a gynaecologist in Switzerland through basic health insurance.
+You can access a gynecologist in Switzerland through basic health insurance.
 The compulsory coverage also includes a number of healthcare procedures specifically for women, such as:

 - maternity care including check-ups, ultrasounds, ante-natal, and post-natal care

 - Cervical cancer screenings

 - regular check-ups including urine and blood tests, and blood pressure check

-If you are pregnant in Switzerland, you can see your GP, gynaecologist, or midwife.
+If you are pregnant in Switzerland, you can see your GP, gynecologist, or midwife.
 Births take place in hospitals, birthing centers, or at home.
-You can search for gynaecologists on the doktor.ch website.
+You can search for gynecologists on the doktor.ch website.

 Contraception is easily available, including emergency contraception.
 However, basic insurance does not cover some medication such as the pill and the intra-uterine device (IUD).

 In Switzerland, it is legal to have an abortion up to 12 weeks after conception without a doctor’s consent.
 However, from the 13th week, a doctor must confirm that it is necessary for the woman’s physical or psychological health to terminate the pregnancy.
 The basic health insurance covers several vaccinations.

 Children’s healthcare in Switzerland